Shooting of Ralph Yarl: Legal proceedings

 On the early morning of April 14, Lester was taken into custody.
 No initial charges were filed, he was briefly held in custody, and was listed as "out of custody" and "general release" status on the same day.

 The Clay County, Missouri prosecutor's office stated on April 17 that it had not received a criminal referral from the Kansas City Police Department about the shooting.
 Later that day, it was announced that Lester would be charged with first-degree assault and armed criminal action.
 First-degree assault is the State of Missouri's name for the charge that other states call attempted murder.
-The district attorney stated there was a "racial component" to the case.
+The district attorney and chief of police stated there was a "racial component" to the case.
 Assistant prosecuting attorney Alexander Higginbotham clarified that "there is not a racial element to the legal charges that were filed".
 Legal experts noted this was likely because a hate crime charge would have carried a lower maximum sentence.
 Lester surrendered to authorities on April 18, and was released on bail later that day.

 Lester's first court appearance was on June 1, with preliminary hearing dates set for August 31 and September 1.
 The Clay County judge also agreed to partially seal the case in response to a protective order filed by Lester's attorney, causing for the discovery in the case to be only shared with the prosecutors and not the public.
 This is partly due to the "wide-ranging publicity" that has cast Lester "in a negative light" which Lester's defense claims has continued to erode his ability to have a fair trial.
 The trial was scheduled to begin on October 7, 2024, but was rescheduled for February 18, 2025.

 On February 14, 2025, four days before the trial was set to begin, Lester pled guilty to a lesser charge of second-degree assault, and was set to be sentenced in March; prosecutors were seeking a five-year prison sentence.
 However, on February 19, 2025, prosecutors announced that Lester had died at the age of 86.
 Defense attorney Steve Salmon said that Lester had both heart and memory issues, a broken hip, and had lost over 50 lb since the shooting.
 In a statement, Yarl's family said that "While Lester finally admitted guilt, it came at the very last moment – after two years of stalling" and that news of his death "brings a mix of emotions, but it does not bring justice".
 Because of Lester's death before legal proceedings were finalized, he was not yet considered a felon under Missouri law, and prosecutors will move to dismiss the case.